 The house is just about positioned outside of the camp’s enclosure, by only a few metres.
 A mound in the grassy verge opposite the property is the remains of a rampart and one of the few above-ground indications that the fort was here.

 Although both the Stokeleigh and Clifton camps are still easily visible today, the Burwalls Camp was largely destroyed to make way for the first houses built in Leigh Woods, around 1868.
 At one point, the camp enclosed an area of around seven acres, similar to the Stokeleigh camp which now sits in the National Trust section of Leigh Woods.
 An illustration in The History and Antiquities of Somersetshire (1839), indicates an outermost defensive ring consisting of a series of three earth banks with ditches in between.

-The plot and its surrounds were part of the Ashton Court estate for many centuries before the property was built meaning the land has a long list of interesting owners.
+The plot and its surrounds were part of the Ashton Court estate (on and off) for many centuries before the property was built meaning the land has a long list of interesting owners.
 Although reduced to an 800-acre estate now, Ashton Court once encompassed most of Leigh Woods in the north, parts of Bedminster in the south and large tracts of North Somerset beyond the city.

-It was only in 1545 that its best-known occupants, a merchant family by the name of Smyth, bought the estate from Sir Thomas Arundel.
-The Smyths were some of the wealthiest and best-connected people in the West Country and they entertained many of the great and good in their home and in the surrounding grounds.
+It was in 1545 that Ashton Court’s best-known occupants, a merchant family by the name of Smyth, bought the t estate from Sir Thomas Arundel.

 It is difficult to age pollard oaks but a Bristol Tree Forum member assessed the tree in 2020 and indicated that it is likely to be 300-350 years old, meaning it predates the current property by over a hundred years at least.
 At the time of writing, it has a circumference of 604cm at 1.5 metres above the ground.
 It is classed as a veteran tree and is now registered with the Woodland Trust’s Ancient Tree Inventory.